-In 2020 Friends of the Royal have arranged some guided walks with birds as a focus, places are limited so be sure to register early.
+Every year Friends of the Royal have arranged some guided walks with birds as a focus, places are limited so be sure to register early.
 Go to the Guided Walks page to register.

 There are many self guided walks in the park that provide brilliant opportunities for birdwatching.

 Voluntary activities run regularly and are a great way to help preserve and protect this beautiful area and to meet like minded people.
 Volunteering is fun!!

 A Volunteer calendar is available for the next three months